r12azqha/r12azqha.github.io/README.md

-# haiii
+# welcome :3c
-welcome to my web :3c tihii
+hiii and welcom to my page :3c